-Henley Designs Ltd. (T/A Henley Audio), as a limited company situated in Didcot, Oxfordshire, UK (Company Reg: 02721523) operates a strict GDPR policy in order to protect the right to privacy of its customers and other interested parties.
-The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens’ data privacy and to reshape the way organizations across the region approach data privacy.
+Henley Designs Ltd. (T/A Henley Audio), as a limited company situated in Didcot, Oxfordshire, UK (Company Reg: 02721523) operates a strict UK GDPR policy in order to protect the right to privacy of its customers and other interested parties.

-All information used for these purposes is held only by Henley Designs Ltd. and is not shared with any third-party for any purpose without the individual customer’s prior written consent.
+All information used for these purposes is operated only by Henley Designs Limited and is not shared with any third-party for any purpose without the individual customer’s prior written consent.

 The full Henley Designs Ltd. GDPR Policy is available to view on request.